Acute febrile neutrophilic dermatosis may occur with various disorders. It is often classified into 3 categories:

 Symptoms and Signs

-Patients are febrile, with an elevated neutrophil count, and have painful, tender, and edematous dark-red plaques or papules, most often on the face, neck, and upper extremities, especially the dorsum of hands.
+Patients are febrile, with an elevated neutrophil count, and have painful, tender, and edematous red to violet plaques or papules, most often on the face, neck, and upper extremities, especially the dorsum of hands.
 Oral lesions can also occur.
 The lesions often develop in crops and may appear annular.
 Each crop is usually preceded by fever and persists for days to weeks.
 Rarely, bullous and pustular lesions are present as well.

 Diagnosis of acute febrile neutrophilic dermatosis is suggested by the appearance of the lesions and is supported by the presence of associated conditions or drugs.
 Differential diagnosis can include erythema multiforme Erythema Multiforme Erythema multiforme is an inflammatory reaction, characterized by target or iris skin lesions.
 Oral mucosa may be involved.
 Diagnosis is clinical.
 Lesions spontaneously resolve but frequently... read more , erythema elevation diutinum, subacute cutaneous lupus erythematosus Subacute cutaneous lupus erythematosus (SCLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
 Common manifestations may include arthralgias and... read more , pyoderma gangrenosum Pyoderma Gangrenosum Pyoderma gangrenosum is a chronic, neutrophilic, progressive skin necrosis of unknown etiology often associated with systemic illness and sometimes skin injury.
 Diagnosis is clinical.
 Treatment... read more , and erythema nodosum Erythema Nodosum Erythema nodosum is a specific form of panniculitis characterized by tender, red or violet, palpable, subcutaneous nodules on the shins and occasionally other locations.
 It often occurs with... read more .